 [He] saw the entire book as it took occasional shape in his mind, a neutered near-human dragging through the house, humpbacked, hydrocephalic, with puckered lips and soft skin, dribbling brain fluid from its mouth.
 Took him all these years to realize this book was his hated adversary.
 Locked together in the forbidden room, had him in a chokehold.

-I’ve been thinking about these matters because my fifth novel about my former basketball player Michael Keever has just been published.
-The protagonist, narrator, and putative author of the “Passing” novels that began with Passing Off in 1996, Keever is often a deceiver and sometimes a liar, but none of his acquaintances calls him a monster.
+I was thinking about these matters when writing my fifth novel about my former basketball player Michael Keever, the protagonist, narrator, and putative author of the “Passing” novels that began with Passing Off in 1996, Keever is often a deceiver and sometimes a liar, but none of his acquaintances calls him a monster.
 In this latest novel, Passing Again, Keever and the author go on a road trip together and have some conflicts, but at the end the author character considers Keever a “friend.”
 So do I. I’d write a novel without Keever, then return to him because I enjoyed his non-literary voice.
 I have no desire to kill him off.
 Even if I wanted to, I might not have the opportunity, since I’m 77.
 Actually, it pleases me to think Keever will still be alive when I’m dead.

 Zone One is about a future zombie apocalypse, where Whitehead describes two kinds of zombies that suggest how dead books may affect their writers.
 The “skels,” short for skeletons, are your traditional, aggressive, flesh-eating zombies.
 They are like books that pursue authors with recriminations night and day, year in and year out, probably an extreme.
 More apposite are the “stragglers.”
 They are figures frozen into immobility and cognitive blankness, losing flesh while waiting to be “put down” like a sick pet or a bad book.
 The first zombie Whitehead’s protagonist remembers killing is his high school English teacher, suggesting that Whitehead might have some zombies in his past.